PUR vs ZeroWater: An Objective, Data-Driven Analysis

 SodiumPPM9.6347388.06%9.630-100.00%

-ZeroWater was the best-performing filter in this category because it targeted a lot of contaminants that the PUR filter was unable to reduce.
+ZeroWater was the best-performing offering in this category because both its filters targeted a lot of contaminants that PUR was unable to reduce.

 Health-Related Contaminants

-The ZeroWater pitcher got a much higher score than the PUR Plus for removing health-related contaminants from our water.
+The ZeroWater pitchers got a much higher score than the PUR Plus for removing health-related contaminants from our water.

 Good to Know: We tested treated, disinfected groundwater to obtain this data.
 Some of the contaminants present weren’t addressed by the PUR Plus, which we think is best suited for filtering treated surface water supplies.
 PUR doesn’t claim that its filter can reduce most of the contaminants detected in our water, which highlights the importance of testing your water and ensuring you buy a filter that’s designed to reduce the contaminants present.